hluk/CopyQ/docs/faq.rst

 Add and modify automatic command to ignore text copied from the window:

-1. open "Command" dialog (``F6`` shortcut),
+1. Open "Command" dialog (``F6`` shortcut).
-2. click "Add" button in the dialog,
+2. Click "Add" button in the dialog.
-3. select "Ignore *Password* window" from the list and click "OK" button,
+3. Select "Ignore *Password* window" from the list and click "OK" Button.
-4. select "Show Advanced"
+4. Select "Show Advanced"
-5. change "Window" text box to match the title (or part of it) of the window to ignore (e.g. ``KeePass``),
+5. Change "Window" text box to match the title (or part of it) of the Window to ignore (e.g. ``KeePass``).
-6. click "OK" button to save the changes.
+6. Click "OK" button to save the changes.

 .. note::